What is the difference between AEO and GEO?

 SEO Benefit

-Aside from AI visibility, because one of the core elements of an AEO/GEO strategy is adhering to best practices, investing in an AI optimization strategy should also improve your ranking in conventional search results.
+Aside from AI visibility, because one of the core elements of an AEO/GEO strategy is adhering to best SEO practices, investing in an AI optimization strategy should also improve your ranking in conventional search results.

 If you are still looking for more information about AI for marketing, check out the AI section of our FAQ page.